-- (d) Bullying: a common form of repetitious workplace harassment and is defined as unreasonable behaviour, both obvious or indirect, that intimidates, humiliates, offends, or causes harm to an individual or group within a workplace that is repeated over a period of time. - 1.8 Workplace Violence the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker; an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker; or a statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the worker, in a workplace, that could cause physical injury to the worker.
-Workplace violence can include but is not limited to the following examples:

-physically abusive or threatening behaviour such as pushing, hitting, finger pointing or standing close to someone in an aggressive manner; leaving threatening notes or sending threatening emails to the workplace; using or threatening to use a weapon; Situations where two non-employees (e.g. library clients) are fighting and an employee could be injured if the violence spills over; and/or, Intimate Partner Violence (IPV), also called Domestic or Interpersonal Violence refers to different and multiple forms of harm caused by a current or former intimate partner or spouse regardless of the gender and sexual orientation of the partners and whether or not the partners live together.
+- The exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker; an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker; or a statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the worker, in a workplace, that could cause physical injury to the worker.
+Workplace violence can include but is not limited to the following examples: - physically abusive or threatening behaviour such as pushing, hitting, finger pointing, or standing close to someone in an aggressive manner; - o leaving threatening notes or sending threatening emails to the workplace; - o using or threatening to use a weapon; - Situations where two non-employees (the public for example) are fighting and an employee could be injured if the violence spills over; and/or, - Intimate Partner Violence (IPV), also called Domestic or Interpersonal Violence refers to different and multiple forms of harm caused by a current or former intimate partner or spouse regardless of the gender and sexual orientation of the partners and whether or not the partners live together.
 IPV may include a single act of abuse and may take several forms including but not limited to physical assault, threats, stalking/surveillance, and emotional, psychological and sexual abuse.